-This page provides Campus Resilience Program resources for the academic community to address a range of threats or hazards affecting schools and campuses nationwide.
+This page provides Campus Resilience (CR) Program resources for the academic community to address a range of threats or hazards affecting schools and campuses nationwide.

 These resources increase awareness of current risks and threats related to the academic community, provide tools and content for schools to measure specific campus vulnerabilities, include best practice guides and templates to help schools take action, and list opportunities for schools to evaluate its preparedness, response, and recovery capabilities.